raj4477/Cpp-Projects/README.md

 # Cpp-Projects
 <h3>Students-Management-System</h3>
-It is a commmand line based projects in which the basic details like Name, Registration No, Marks obtained,Subject Codes, etc of Students along with the Faculty & Admin View
+It is a command line based projects in which the basic details like Name, Registration No, Marks obtained,Subject Codes, etc of Students along with the Faculty & Admin View
 Through this project, we can manipulate(Create & Update) data in a normal text file.